ExcessPhase/theExpressionEngine/README.md

 which prints the values of sin(0) and sin(1).

 ## News
+The current implementation is not thread-safe!
+I'm thinking about how to solve this.

 I made the registration of existing objects threading safe.
 I don't know how to implement this, other than protecting increment/decrement reference counting by a mutex.